ahmed-order/EDA_Telco-Customer-Churn/README.md

 As we can see in the table customer with electronic check left the company the most.

 ### 06- Do customers with partners or dependents stay longer than those who are single?
+I used the following query to see if customers with partners or dependents stay longer than those who are single.

 **Query :** [Payment_method_query.sql](./eda_sql_querys/Partners_dependents_query.sql)